sdjavadi/GettingAndCleaningData/cookbook.md

 * to.keep : all measurement that need to be extracted. (union of "means" and "stds")

-* featNames : names of the extracted features features. (from file UCI HAR Dataset/features.txt)
+* featNames : names of the extracted features features. (from the file : "UCI HAR Dataset/features.txt")

 * train : a data frame corresponding to train dataset.It only keeps desired columns that is stored in "to.keep" variable. names of the remained columns are assigned by "featNames".